 Is F5 available for freelance or part-time engagements?

 No. F5 operates a full-time-only model.
-Engineers work 40 hours per week dedicated to one client.
+Engineers work 40 hours per week, full-time exclusively assigned to one client.
 If you need part-time or project-based AI support, a freelance platform or staffing agency with contract-to-hire options is a better fit for that specific use case.

 Which industries does F5 serve with managed remote AI teams?

-F5 serves 250+ companies across SaaS, fintech, ecommerce, healthcare technology, and legal technology.
-The SaaS and technology sector is the largest segment.
-F5 places engineers based in India and the Philippines.
+F5 Hiring Solutions serves 250+ US companies across SaaS, fintech, ecommerce, healthcare technology, and legal technology, with SaaS and technology the largest segment.
+Professionals are based in India and the Philippines and work the client's US business hours as full-time exclusively assigned members of that client's team.